-Carmen Giménez has been Curator of Twentieth-Century Art at the Guggenheim Museum since 1989.
+Carmen Giménez was Stephen and Nan Swid Curator of Twentieth-Century Art at the Guggenheim Museum from 1989–2014.
 Her exhibitions of modern sculpture include Picasso and the Age of Iron; A Century of Sculpture: The Nasher Collection; Richard Serra: Sculpture; Calder: Gravity and Grace; Constantin Brancusi: The Essence of Things; Richard Serra: The Matter of Time; and David Smith: A Centennial.

 Giménez has also curated a number of exhibitions of modern and historical art, including The Global Guggenheim: Selections from the Extended Collection and Spanish Painting from El Greco to Picasso: Time, Truth, and History, both at the Solomon R. Guggenheim Museum, as well as Cy Twombly at the Guggenheim Museum Bilbao.